 Flag and 22nd Ave. is 16.7 acres of open space and wetland.
 Not listed as a city park.

 Ford Road Park: 2115 Ford Road, west of Highway 169.
 This property is adjacent to the Kilmer addition, which was annexed from Minnetonka in 1954.
 It is part of the Temples Garden Lots parcel that was the subject of an attempted annexation in 1956.
 The annexation was reversed when it was found that there were irregularities in the process.
 Residents of Kilmer were unsuccessful in getting a park of their own until a deal was made with Minnetonka to build a park on the border in 1964.
 Minnetonka and St. Louis Park each paid $12,500 for the land.
 At the time, St. Louis Park had more residents in the area, but over time, the surrounding area in Minnetonka was built up.
 Nine acres belonging to the Catholic Church were identified.
 The deal went through in 1967.
-Work began in 1968, with the park to open in 1969.
+Work began in 1968, with the park opening in 1969.
 Original playground equipment included a Jack ‘n’ Jill Playhouse (slide), Rodeo Rockies (riding horses), a swing set with aluminum ponies, and a clown swing.
 Although the property is located in Minnetonka, the park is maintained by St. Louis Park.
 The area is 10.64 acres; 4.5 acres are park and the remaining is wooded.
 Trails and a bridge were put in in 1976.
 Facilities were updated in 2003.
 Ballfield.